Are you thinking about developing an interactive touchscreen experience to help improve sales?

 You can appeal to different levels of engagement by keeping initial content at a very broad level and then give people the ability to drill down into more detailed content if they want to.

-4. Pair the physical world with your interactive
+4. Pair the physical world with your interactive content

 If you also have a physical product then making it interact with your touchscreen can make for a great customer experience.